farahnazihah/female-daily/README.md

-This projects is a part of Female Network Technical Test.
+This projects is a part of Female Daily Network Technical Test.

-### Description

-Project ini adalah application project.
-Beberapa Note yang perlu diketahui:

-- project ini menggunakan Next.js dan tailwind
-- component (Task poin B.a.) dipublish dengan [bit.dev](https://bit.cloud/farahnazihah), namun saya belum familiar jadi masih setengah manual.
-- karena saya merasa belum adanya kebutuhan global state, saya tidak mengimplementasikannya dan fokus ke task lain.

 ### Running development server